bodo-hugo-barwich/hash-lists/README.md

 It also beats the speed of its reference the Perl `%hash` on the Insert Operation on larger data sets.

 If you expect a fix amount of elements to be inserted.
-(Perhaps comming from a SQL Query with fix `Limit`) it is beneficial to set the List size beforehand with the `Limit` Property
+(Perhaps comming from a SQL Query with fix `Limit`) it is beneficial to set the List size beforehand with the `Capacity` Property

 # Documentation
 The Documentation of the Data Structures was generated with the `fpdoc` tool and be found in:\